jian-li1/reddit-search-agent/README.md

 uv run main.py
 ```

-With the LLM and MCP server running, the agent can now be interacted via CLI.
+With the LLM and MCP server running, the agent can now be interacted with via CLI.

 ## Backlog
 - Searching posts on multiple subreddits